Mark Nordstrom: Episcopacy

 In 2010, Nordstrom was ordained in the Anglican Church in North America.
 During his Pentagon service, he also served as volunteer clergy at The Falls Church Anglican.
-After his retirement, he joined the staff of the JAFC as vicar general.
-Nordstrom was consecrated as JAFC bishop suffragan alongside Michael Williams on April 12, 2018, in Birmingham, Alabama.
+After his retirement, he joined the staff of the SJAFC as vicar general.
+Nordstrom was consecrated as SJAFC bishop suffragan alongside Michael Williams on April 12, 2018, in Birmingham, Alabama.
 As bishop suffragan, Nordstrom oversees pastoral care and support for chaplains and their family members.
-Like other JAFC bishops, his canonical residence was in the Church of Nigeria North American Mission until 2021, when the JAFC completed the canonical process for removing its residence in the Church of Nigeria and becoming canonically resident in the ACNA.
+Like other SJAFC bishops, his canonical residence was in the Church of Nigeria North American Mission until 2021, when the SJAFC completed the canonical process for removing its residence in the Church of Nigeria and becoming canonically resident in the ACNA.

+Williams and Nordstrom retired in 2025 and were replaced by newly elected bishops Jay Cayangyang and Marshall MacClellan.